Medium vs WordPress – How To Choose the Right Platform? (2021)

 Your Writing Portfolio

-One thing that became apparent to me is that Medium is better for authors who want to create a portfolio of their written material.
-The problem with such a portfolio within a WordPress website is that you can’t easily separate your writing the way you want to, unless you have some coding chops to go with your writing skills.
+One thing that’s become apparent to me is that Medium is better for authors who want to create a portfolio of their written material.
+The problem with such a portfolio within a WordPress website is you can’t easily separate your writing the way you want to — unless you have some coding chops to go with your writing skills.

-Medium allows you to create publications for your thematically similar pieces, contribute to other publications, and you can create regular stories for anything else.
+Medium allows you to create publications for your thematically similar pieces and contribute to other publications — and you can also create regular stories for anything else.